paulbradshaw/systemsthinking/systemtraps/readme.md

 8. **Seeking the wrong goal**: when metrics distort what matters, performance indicators become perverse incentives.
 Whether it’s hospitals prioritising targets over patients or schools ‘off-rolling’ students to boost grades, these are stories where the numbers don’t tell the whole truth.

-There's a lot more that can be learned from each trap, so in the following weeks I'll be [digging more deeply into each one](https://onlinejournalismblog.com/tag/system-traps/), looking at examples of investigations and other formats that have been used to report on them, key questions to ask, and how to use another concept from Meadows's book: **leverage points**.